lambospeed/fullcontact_zendesk_app/README.md

-# Zendesk Rapportive App
+# FullContact - Unofficial Zendesk App

 This app shows your Zendesk end-users' profile and social media links based on their emails.
-Information provided by [Rapportive](http://rapportive.com).
+Information provided by [FullContact](http://fullcontact.com).

 ### The following information is displayed: